 "Oh, princess, I'm never too busy for you.
-Please don't leave me like that again."
+Please, don't leave me like that again."

 "Never," I kissed his lips lightly.
 "I'm your newest groupie.
 I plan on following you around."

-"Really?" he asked excited.
+"Really?" he asked excitedly.

 I shrugged.
 "Sure.
 I was about to break and do it anyway.
 I didn't even register for the next semester.
 Nothing made sense anymore since I met you."